pchmiele/assignment/README.md

  * [sbt](https://www.scala-sbt.org/download.html)

 ### How to run
-Application reads data from Standard Input and prints results to Standard Output
+Application reads data from standard-input and prints results to standard-output

 ```scala
 sbt run